RJamesJers/Image-Recognition-Classification/README.md

 The Task was split into 3 sections:

-1. Examine and Understand the Data

-2. Build a Model to

-3. Evaluate the Model to understand

 ### 1. Understand the Data
 Tasks undertaken:

-- Basixc Data Exploration
+- Basic Data Exploration

-- Print Images

 - Create Test Train Split

-### 2. Build Model Tuition
+### 2. Build Model to classify data
 Tasks undertaken:

 - Created a Scikit-Learn pipeline to explore data splitting prep including: